chenludi/DataParasite_acjob/README.md

 ## Agent Demos

 ### Demo 1: Agent run with a user-supplied entity list
+Nothing lasts forever.
+Even the longest, the most glittering reign must come to an end some day.
-This demo curates data about scientists in the `ValarMorghulis` task—a playful reference to a rather morbid but useful "treatment variable" in science-of-science research: the death of superstar scientists.
+This demo curates data about scientists in the `ValarMorghulis` task—a playful reference to a rather morbid but useful "treatment variable" in "science-of-science" research: the death of superstar scientists.
 Studies like Azoulay et al.'s "[Does science advance one funeral at a time?](https://www.aeaweb.org/articles?id=10.1257/aer.20161574)" [4] and Balsmeier et al.'s work on coinventor deaths [5] have shown how such events reveal knowledge spillovers and research dynamics.

-<video src="https://github.com/user-attachments/assets/64d3dcf3-897e-4bc2-b49e-faabad784b48" width="800"></video>
+<video src="https://github.com/user-attachments/assets/799d09be-9a46-4d05-ac1f-84a4a6d497f8" width="800"></video>

 ### Demo 2: Agent run that curates the entity list online before extraction
 The `MeansOfAscent` task takes its name from the second volume of Robert Caro's masterful biography of Lyndon Johnson [6,7] (yea,I am a bit Caro-pilled lately).
 This demo showcases the full agent workflow: curating the entity list online, then executing the extraction pipeline—no input CSV required.

-<video src="https://github.com/user-attachments/assets/e2e88c32-c2ee-448f-9166-82c627db4b39" width="800"></video>
+<video src="https://github.com/user-attachments/assets/4a96bf35-6390-4a08-b045-32e8ca441d3a" width="800"></video>

 ---